picandocodigo/List-Category-Posts/readme.txt

 = 0.67 =
 * Adds custom css class to current page in pagination `lcp_currentpage`.
 * Adds child_categories parameter to being able to exclude child categories' posts from a list.
+* New feature to look for the first image in a post when requesting a thumbnail and the post has no featured image.
+Thanks Michael J. Gibbs for writing this code :)

 = 0.66 =
 * Full release notes: https://github.com/picandocodigo/List-Category-Posts/releases/tag/0.66